-As with sounds, in analog DC mode, lighting operation is fully automatic.
+As with sounds and smoke, in analog DC mode, lighting operation is fully automatic.
 They're always on and behave appropriately.

-The headlight functions under rule 17 and dims when stopped for a time.
+The headlight functions under rule 17 and dims when stopped for a time or while backing up.
 Of course, just as you begin to move forward, it goes bright to show the way.